kbram/image-chart/README.md

 </details>

 <!-- PROJECT FEATHERS -->

 ## About Project

 [![](https://github.com/kbram/files/blob/main/image-chart.png)](https://github.com/kbram/files/blob/main/image-chart.png)

 This is different kind of graph representation of UI kit.
 It's fully worked on react Js.
 In here you can simply plot graph with binary values.
 Now package are 3 different kind of image is using, many images are adding soon.
 You can simply change back, text color attributes.

   <p align="right">(<a href="#top">back to top</a>)</p>

 ## Features

->
->
->Available Image Types `building` `map` `map2`
+> Available Image Types `building` `map` `map2` `mountain`
->Others are available soon
+> Others are available soon

 - Highly customizable
 - Very easy to implement